muratk3n/thirdwave/en/2021/04/sum-greater-than-whole-reductionism.md

 Question

-"I heard someone say Calculus is all about dividing a problem into pieces and putting it back together..
-Doesn't that sound simple, dumb addition?"
+"I read somewhere that Calculus is all about dividing something into pieces and putting it back together..
+In terms of the basis of innovation, doesn't that sound like simple addition?"

 Not necessarily..
 Take the discovery of circle area formula.
 [3] talks about how Archimedes discovered it; he divided a circle into pieces